Learn How to Get a Private Investigator Licensing in any State

 New Hampshire

-- The New Hampshire Department of Safety – Division of State Police – Division of Permits and Licenses handles licensing in the state.
-To begin, visit the website for application forms, a list of requirements for obtaining your credentials, and the laws that govern private investigators in the state.
-Additionally, other special licensing requirements such as education requirements, experience requirements, examinations, and insurance may be required.
+• The New Hampshire Department of Safety – Division of State Police – Division of Permits and Licenses handles licensing in the state.
+First, visit the website for application forms, a list of requirements for obtaining your credentials, and the laws governing the state’s private investigators.
+Special licensing requirements such as education, experience, examinations, and insurance may be required.

 New Jersey